Movie review: Cats

 There's a premise there that's squandered to introduce more cats of no consequence.

 The song that most people will know is Memory – and with good reason.
-It’s the only song here that conveys any emotion.
-It’s also about the only tune to not mention the word “cat” 80,000 times per verse.
+It’s the only song that conveys any emotion.
+It’s also about the only tune to not include the word “cat” 80,000 times per verse.

 From start to finish, the words "Jellicle cat" are used like it’s a common term.
-And they say it A LOT, over and over, leaving you bewildered as to whether they’re saying jelly cole, jellico or jellicle.
+And they say it A LOT, over and over, leaving you bewildered as to whether they’re saying jelly cole, jellico, or jelly cull.
 Not that one has more meaning than the other.

 Back to Memory.
 When it comes up, it’s so good it damns the rest of the film’s mediocrity.